osmandapp/web/main/docs/versions/future-android.md

 220,130,1,255,255

 ```
-After moving the TXT file to _..Android/data/net.osmand/files/color-paletee/height_altitude_0-200.txt_, new palettes will appear in the Colour Scheme menu.
+After moving this TXT file to *..Android/data/net.osmand/files/color-palete/height_altitude_0-200.txt*, a new palette will appear in the Color Scheme menu.

 ### Palette Editor